 I am sure there are many more lodges that have good waterholes with plenty of wildlife viewing.
 So do some research and you might be rewarded with the most unforgettable experience!

-If you are thinking of booking a private safari with a guide/driver in Kenya or Tanzania, then it can quickly cost you 2-3,000 EUR/week/person and more.
-On the other had, everything is then organised and arranged for you.
+If you are thinking of booking a private safari with a guide/driver in Kenya or Tanzania, then it can quickly cost you 2-3,000 EUR/week/person and even more (it all depends on the accommodation choices and the season when you travel).
+On the other hand, everything is then organized and arranged for you.

 Do you have more questions about taking your kids on safari?

 So, these are the answers to some of the most frequently asked questions about taking young kids on safari.
 My intention is to update this post with any other questions/answers in the future.
 So don’t hesitate to let me know if I left something unanswered.
 You can do so by leaving a comment below.

 If you found this post helpful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!